johannayara/oss-fuzz/README.md

 ```
 ---

-### Requirements
+### Requirements & specifications

 To run the scripts provided in this project, you must have Docker installed.
 All scripts are meant to be run from their own folder.
+Please note that all scripts have prompts in them, to prompt before deleting files or pulling docker images.

 ---

 ## Part 1

 This section contains scripts to execute `libpng_read_fuzzer`, both with and without seed inputs.
 If a corpus name is provided, a corresponding directory will be created under `build/out/`.
 All scripts are meant to be run from their own folder.

 #### Example Usage with seeds
 ```bash